varun-d/ghost-casper-dark-mod/README.md

 # Custom Casper
 This is a modified casper theme for personal use.
-Sharing so others can use if needed.
+Sharing so others can use if needed and practice Ghost theme editing.
+Honestly, the original casper theme needs some work in making colors consistant.
+Some places use variables; some have direct values.

 # Live Editing
 This method worked for me as I just need to refresh the page to see changes.